Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 You can cancel at any time

-Little ones who continue to use a pacifier and depend on it for comfort for too long into toddlerhood can experience issues with the growth of their teeth and their speech development.
-They can also be affected as pacifiers prevent their tongue from moving freely.
+If a baby continues to use a pacifier and depends on it for comfort for too long into toddlerhood, they can experience issues with the growth of their teeth and their speech development.

-Helping them to say goodbye to their pacifier will support the development of their langue skills and personality.
+Helping them say goodbye to their pacifier will support the development of their language skills and let their little personality shine.

-As they get older, you can try to introduce a reward chart and give them a sticker for not using their pacifier.
-Once their chart is full, offer them an extra special treat!
+As they get older, you can try to introduce a reward chart and give your child a sticker for not using their pacifier.
+Once their chart is full, get them an extra special treat to say well done!

-Toddlers love magical stories, so talking to them about the Pacifier Fairy and how she's going to come and give their pacifier to the baby fairies will build excitement.
+Toddlers and young children love magical stories.
+Try telling them about how the Pacifier Fairy is going to visit and give their pacifier to the baby fairies.

-When you're trying to move away from the pacifier, it's a good idea to consider why they're crying before instantly rushing to give them their soother.
+Consider why your child is crying before instantly rushing to give them their paci.
 If you can teach them to communicate their needs and tune in to their emotions, they'll be more likely to self-soothe without reaching for their pacifier.

-Little ones build a strong bond with their pacifier and use them to manage stress and self-soothe if they're upset.
-For this reason, it's best to not take their pacifier away from them during a time of change or when their routine is unsettled.
-This could include times when you're moving house, transitioning from cot to bed, having another baby, or if they're feeling unwell.
+Children can build a strong bond with their pacifiers, and many babies and toddlers use them to manage stress and self-soothe if they're upset.
+For this reason, it's best to avoid taking your child's pacifier away during a time of change or when their routine is unsettled, for example, if you're moving house, transitioning from their crib to a toddler bed, welcoming another baby into the family, or if they're feeling unwell.

 Keep their pacifier hidden and out of reach to help them avoid temptation.

-There are tons of children's books out there that are designed to support little ones as they give up their pacifier.
+There are tons of children's books out there that are designed to help babies and toddlers give up their pacifiers.

-Remember that the process of moving on from their pacifier can be difficult and stressful for little ones and parents.
-So try not to put too much pressure on yourself (or them) and be patient - you'll get there in the end!
+Remember that the process of moving on from using a pacifier can be difficult and stressful (for both babies and their parents).
+Try not to put too much pressure on yourself (or your child) and be patient.